sagemath/sagewiki_to_gh-2022-10-10/days4/projects/packaging.md

  * Mike Hansen, Yi Qiang(?): '''Bootable (Cluster) CD for SAGE/DSAGE'''.
 Using BCCD ( http://bccd.cs.uni.edu/ ) as a base, create a bootable CD to allow one to easily turn in unused lab into DSAGE cluster.

  * didier deshommes: Improve support for '''SAGE on NexentaOS'''.
 Several packages need to be patched.

+ * sage -optional : It would be useful to list the size of each package together with this.
+Also when doing sage -i optional, to tell the user about the size of the package.